slune-org/intl-ts/README.md

 [![coverage](https://coveralls.io/repos/github/sveyret/intl-ts/badge.svg?branch=master)](https://coveralls.io/github/sveyret/intl-ts)
 [![issues](https://img.shields.io/github/issues/sveyret/intl-ts.svg)](https://github.com/sveyret/intl-ts/issues)

-# intl-ts - Typesafe internationalization library
+# intl-ts - Type safe internationalization library

-intl-ts is an i18n (internationlization) library for TypeScript.
+intl-ts is an i18n (internationalization) library for TypeScript.
 The package is compiled in ES2015 and so can also be used by JavaScript applications, but may require a Babel translation to be used with browsers.
 Its main features are:

 - Type safe: using a wrong message name or the wrong type for the parameters will be checked at compile time.
 If your IDE allow it, you may even have completion for message names.
 - Mutable or immutable: the library can be used in an immutable way (good for most state-aware framework, like React/Redux), or in a mutable way (for better performance).